-These numbers confirm the visual impression that the simulated gas density profiles are steeper than the observed ones.
-In the $0.4 - 0.65r{200}$ range, while all our datasets converge to a β value very close to the canonical value, all the simulations lead to significantly steeper gas profiles, with β values larger than 0.85, with the exception of the ART profile including CSF and clumping.
+with β values higher than 0.85, with the exception of the ART profile that includes CSF and clumping.
 Therefore, we can see that at this level of precision the effects of additional physics cannot be neglected, even in regions well outside of the cluster core.